mmbman/Katagiri/jewel-mirror-awareness.md

 We can create categories or races, ideas or philosophies, and then people naturally fall into one or another of these.

-And when many people come together in a denomination we have a conmunity.
+And when many people come together in a denomination we have a community.
 Just like this one.
 Many people living together, in what we call Minnesota.
 Many people come to live here, each individually with completely different ideas.
 Different ideas, different ways of life, different karma.
 Finally, if you don’t have any rules, the community becomes a mess.

 Chaos.